-In the 16th century, Ouchi was attacked by Mori who had a base in Hiroshima, and that was the end of the Ouchi family.
-In the Edo period, the base of Mori was moved from Hiroshima to Hagi which locates in the northern part of Yamaguchi Prefecture.
+In the 16th century, Ouchi was attacked by the Mori clan who had a base in Hiroshima, and that was the end of the Ouchi family.
+In the Edo period, the base of the Mori clan was moved from Hiroshima to Hagi which is located in the northern part of Yamaguchi Prefecture.

-After Hagi had become the center of Mori domain, Yamaguchi was given to Yoshiki Mori family until the middle of the 19th century.
-Then, Yamaguchi flourished as a center of politics in the west.
-Mori family contributed a lot for the Meiji Restoration to finish the Tokugawa Shogunate.
+After Hagi had become the center of the Mori domain, Yamaguchi was given to the Yoshiki Mori family branch until the middle of the 19th century.
+Then, Yamaguchi started to flourish as a center of politics in the west.
+The Mori family contributed a lot to the Meiji Restoration that finished the Tokugawa Shogunate.

-There are many popular sites in the city such as longstanding temples.
-Rurikoji is a Buddhist temple famous for its beautiful old five storied pagoda which was constructed in the mid 15th century by the Ouchi family.
+There are many popular historical sites in the city such as longstanding temples.
+Rurikoji is a Buddhist temple famous for its beautiful old five-storied pagoda which was constructed in the mid 15th century by the Ouchi family.
 The water basin pictured above bears Chinese characters saying “I only know that I am content”.

 Yamaguchi St. Francisco Xavier Church

-St. Francisco Xavier was a member of Society of Jesus and came to Japan in 1549 as a Catholic missionary.
+St. Francisco Xavier was a member of the Society of Jesus and he came to Japan in 1549 as a Catholic missionary.
 He was the first person who brought Christianity to Japan.

 Yamaguchi St. Francisco Xavier Church was constructed in 1952 to commemorate 400 year anniversary of Xavier’s visit to Yamaguchi.
 The first church was an imitation of Xavier Castle in Spain.
-After the fire, the new church was reconstructed in 1998 mainly by the donation of the local people.
-It is a modern style church which is the shape of the tent with two towers.
+After a fire, the new church was reconstructed in 1998 made possible by donations from the local people.
+It is a modern style church with the shape of a tent with two towers.

 There are many other important temples in the city.
 Ryufukuji Temple was also founded by Ouchi family.
-The beautiful main hall called Shakado from 16th century is designated as national important cultural asset.
+The beautiful main hall called Shakado from the 16th century is designated as a National Important Cultural Asset.

 Joeiji Temple is famous for its beautiful garden.
 It was designed by the famous painter Sesshu.
 He was a Zen Buddhist monk but also an artist of ink blush painting.
-He painted mainly beautiful scenery.
-The garden he made here is a pond strolling garden, but he included the technique of dry landscape garden.
-He added dry waterfall, which means he made a waterfall by the combination of the rocks without using water.
+He painted mainly beautiful sceneries.
+The garden he made here is a pond strolling garden, but he included the technique of a dry landscape garden.
+He added a dry waterfall, which means that he made a waterfall with a combination of rocks without using water.

 Yamaguchi Daijingu nickenamed as the Ise Shrine in the west was founded in 1520 by the Ouchi family.
-Ise Shrine is the most important shinto shrine in Japan which enshrines Amaterasu or the goddess of the sun who is believed to be the ancestor of Japanese imperial family.
+Ise Shrine is the most important shinto shrine in Japan which enshrines Amaterasu or the goddess of the sun who is believed to be the ancestor of the Japanese Imperial Family.
 This Yamaguchi Daijingu also enshrines Amaterasu.

-While you are in Yamaguchi, it is recommended to also experience steam locomotive SL Yamaguchi, running between Shin-Yamaguchi Station and Tsuwano Station on the JR Yamaguchi line.
-JR, which used to be Japan National Railway finished the operation of steam locomotive in 1975, but Yamaguchi Line restarted the operation in 1979 for the tourists.
+While you are in Yamaguchi, it is recommended to also experience a ride on the steam locomotive SL Yamaguchi.
+The train is running between Shin-Yamaguchi Station and Tsuwano Station on the JR Yamaguchi line.
+JR, which used to be Japan National Railway, finished the operation of steam locomotives in 1975, but the Yamaguchi Line restarted operations in 1979 for the tourists.

-They operate the SL only on weekend of tourist season and special holidays, so please check the date of the operation if you want to try it.
+They operate the SL only on the weekends of the tourist season and special holidays, so you’d best check the dates of the operation if you want to try it.
 You can check the dates in Japanese (updated) or in English (make sure it’s updated).

-Shicchoru-nabe is a hot-pot dish of Yamaguchi.
+Shicchoru-nabe is a special hot-pot dish of Yamaguchi.
 It was made recently by the local people.
 There are 4 different patterns by the four seasons.
 They put local ingredients by the season.
-Shicchoru means “I know.”
+‘Shicchoru’ literally means ‘I know’.
 So they want everyone to know about it.